adon5/MomentumMatcher/README.md

 3. The script will output the matches to `matches.csv` and print information about the matching process, including any unmatched mentees.

-## Note

-This system assumes certain defaults and scoring weights.
-Adjust these values in the `match_mentees_and_mentors` function to fine-tune the matching process for specific use cases.